Chapter 15:

 -Yeah.

-With that, Kaega, as if for the first time, asked Lyne to stand guard outside while he went into the forge to buy sulfur and some necessary items.
-Then the two went to the pharmacy.
-Kaega bought some stamina potions for himself, and then they went back to the Morgan ruins.
+Kaega asked Lyne to stand guard outside while he went into the forge to buy sulfur and some necessary items.
+Afterwards, they went to a pharmacy, where Kaega bought a few stamina potions, and then they both returned to the Morgan ruins.

-After going down into the secret cave again, Kaega and Lyne went into a previously prepared trap room and took down the charcoal from it.
+After going down into the secret chamber again, Kaega and Lyne went into an old trap room and took the charcoal from it.

--Initially, I was planning quite a lot, but thanks to your surprise, I can save a lot of effort now.
+-Initially, I planned to make quite a lot, but thanks to your surprise, I can save a lot of effort now.

 -What do you mean?

--Although I'm not sure I can make something exactly like this, with my experience, I can make something almost as powerful.
+-Although I'm not sure I can make something exactly like this, with my experience, I can create something nearly as powerful.

-Lyne realized she had brought back not just a weapon, but a life-saving treasure for the two of them.
+Lyne realized she had brought back not just a weapon, but a life-saving treasure.

 -So now I just have to wait for you to make it?

--No, I need you to pull me out if something goes wrong.
-I can't withstand an explosion from it now.
+-No, I need you to pull me away if something goes wrong.
+I can't withstand an explosion from it right now.

-With that, Kaega began to concoct, this time trying various methods with three substances: charcoal, sulfur, and a substance from bat guano.
+Kaega began his work, experimenting with different ratios of the three substances: charcoal, sulfur, and the extract from bat guano.

-An explosion occurred, but Lyne pulled Kaega out of the blast in time.
+A small explosion occurred, but Lyne managed to pull Kaega away in time.

--If I focus too much on concocting, it might be safe, but there won't be time to prepare to face the enemy.
+-If I focus too much on concocting, there won't be time to prepare to face the enemy.

 -Alright.
-Then I'll tell you, although I don't know how many they'll send, there will definitely be Wrath Masks among them.
+I'll tell you then, although I don't know how many they'll send, there will definitely be Wrath Masks among them.

 -Lyne, try grinding this into a powder for me.

 -Back to the previous question.
-Wrath Masks are living dead who can use both magic and high-level swordsmanship, and also have the ability to command operations.
+Wrath Masks are living dead who can use both magic and high-level swordsmanship, and have command abilities.

 -In short, they're all-rounders, huh.

--Yeah, they're the most annoying type of enemy, although they don't have the regenerative abilities of those stupid living dead.
+-Yeah, they're the most annoying type of enemy.
+However, they don't have the regenerative abilities of the usual living dead.

 -It's because they don't have regeneration that they're smart.
-If they were arrogant and unafraid of death like the living dead, it would be much easier.
+If they were also arrogant and unafraid of death, they'd be much easier to deal with.

 -I agree.